snjesus/xlxd-1/README.md

 # Installation

 Below are instructions for building either an XLX or XRF reflector.
+It is assumed that the XLX system will support transcoding.
+If this is not the case, you can safely ignore commands associated with building and installing `ambed`.

 #### After a clean installation of Debian make sure to run update and upgrade
 ```